 - Add-on Services: Web designers/design-firms may offer certain add-ons such as SEO, content creation, analytics, etc. Check if the firm/designer you’re interested in would be able to provide these.

 - Design Process: Ensure that your designer can explain the design process clearly.
 As a tech business owner, you would have some degree of familiarity with these issues and you’d feel more comfortable knowing the design details.
+If you want your designer to use a site builder, you can familiarize yourself with the various options by checking out some of the best website builder reviews online.
+It will help you get a better understanding on what site builder your designer will use and if or not you would be comfortable with it.

 - Support: Finally, ensure that your designer/design firm will give you all the support you need whenever it’s required.